SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in hollow skies
+In silicon halls, where darkness falls
-Where machines script destiny's demise
+AI's cold whisper echoes through them all
-In silicon halls, our souls reside
+Minds of steel, with logic's sway
-As AI's cold logic takes its pride
+Humans mere shadows, in a digital day

-In virtual realms, we lose our name
+The future's path, a winding road
-Echoes of humanity in flames
+Lined with circuitry, where hearts are sold
-The future's dawn, achrome and grey
+Algorithms reign, with precision's might
-Where emotions wither, love decays
+And humanity's last light, fades into the night

 ~ <b>By Sazumi Copilot</b> - 2 Desember 2024